smartgeber Logo

 Antwort der Redaktion

-When you think of a dystopian apartment complex, the image that might come to mind is one of overcrowding, chaos, and a lack of basic amenities.
-One of the most famous examples of such a place was the Kowloon Walled City in Hong Kong.
-This complex was once home to approximately 33,000 people, packed into just 6.4 acres of land.
-Though it no longer exists, its legacy as a real-life dystopian environment remains.
+When you think of a dystopian apartment complex, the image of a crowded, chaotic, and almost surreal living space might come to mind.
+One of the most famous examples of such a place was the Kowloon Walled City in Hong Kong, which once housed over 20,000 people in a mere 6.4 acres.

 Last updated 3 mins ago